updated July 2020

 4. Exercise Gives You Something To Do

-At the various points that I tried to quit drinking, I had burned a lot of bridges.
 Often times, that would be the catalyst for my trying to quit.
 My friends didn’t want to hang around me.
 I’d ruined my romantic relationships.
-I had nothing to do outside of work.
+I had nothing to do or any real identity outside of work.

 5. Exercise Heals Your Brain

 I know we always used to joke about killing some extra brain cells after a night of hard drinking, but that’s actually what we’ve been doing.

 Most of those neural connections that alcohol severed can be rebuilt with consistent exercise.
 The gray and white matter you’ve been shrinking with the nightly rounds of beers at the pub will start to increase.

 According to Harvard Medical School, exercise has the ability to, “reduce insulin resistance, reduce inflammation, and stimulate the release of growth factors—chemicals in the brain that affect the health of brain cells, the growth of new blood vessels in the brain, and even the abundance and survival of new brain cells.”